vesmeer/vesmeer/README.md

 If you'd like to contribute to the project, please, feel welcome to fork the repository.
 If you'd need help with anything, let me know in the issues section.

 ## Things that should be worked on next
-* Make sure planet's tilts are correct.
+* Make sure planets' tilts are correct.
 At the moment, they are not correct for all planets.
 * Add moons.
 * Add Jupiter and Uranus rings.
 * Add the ability to speed up and slow down time.